rajapateriya/knowbridge/README.md

 ## Requirements

 ### Software
-- Python 3.10+ recommended (works with modern Python versions)
+- Python 3.11 recommended

+Note: Some dependencies (ChromaDB / PyTorch / sentence-transformers) may not have wheels for very new Python versions yet (e.g. 3.14).
+If your `python3` is too new, use `python3.11`.

 ### Python libraries
 Install all dependencies from this folder’s requirements file: